IoanaLogafatu/windy-plugin-contrails/README.md

 The version number will change for every release.
 While this is an untrusted plugin, your version will not auto update.
 Please check back occasional for updates.

+* To install an update, delet the existing plugin from Windy and load the latest version.

 ## Usage

 Click on the Windy menu and choose Contrail finder